jancr/blog-posts/posts/prediction_and_callibration_1.md

 X = data[:, 0]
 ```

-The fictive person who made 3 predictions and got 2 correct were slightly
+The person who made 3 predictions and got 2 correct were slightly
-better than random, how much better than random is Scott?, let's take the
+better than random.
+How much better than random is Scott?

-product of all his predictions
+Let's take the product of all his predictions.

 ```python